Assistant Director of Clinical Education

-Celeste Hendricks graduated from the University of Nebraska Medical Center Division of Physical Therapy from a combined undergraduate/graduate program with a Masters of Physical Therapy.
-She is currently in study to receive a Doctoral of Physical Therapy with projected finish in 2015.
+Dr. Celeste Hendricks graduated from the University of Nebraska Medical Center Division of Physical Therapy from a combined undergraduate-graduate program with a Master of Physical Therapy.
+She completed her Doctor of Physical Therapy from the College of Saint Scholastica in 2015.

 DPT 610 — Concepts In Physical Therapy